Duration of the project

 Achieved aim(s) of the project

+The following project aims were achieved.
 Initiating collaboration in physics education research between the involved universities, with the focus on developing novel approaches to laboratory works for undergraduate studies.
-Exchanging know-how regarding solutions allowing lab works during pandemics when contact lessons are not permitted.
+Exchanging know-how regarding solutions allowing labworks during pandemics when contact lessons are not permitted.

-The TalTech projects “RemoteLab” and “VirtualLab” develop experiments that can be controlled and carried out remotely over the web, and experiments that can be done virtually using a computer code simulating experiments and measurement processes as realistically as possible.
+Familiarizing the Latvian and German participants with the outcomes of the TalTech’s projects “RemoteLab” and “VirtualLab” – with experiments which can be controlled and carried out remotely over web, and experiments which can be done virtually using a computer code simulating experiments and measurement processes as realistically as possible.

 Familiarizing the Estonian and German participants with the outcomes of physics education research at the Department of Physics, University of Latvia – a video demonstration set in the topic “Electricity” with open questions for students, and research on undergraduate students’ knowledge and skills in a laboratory course in physics has been conducted.

 Main activities of the project

-- Intensive week in Tallinn and Riga, with all parties gathering first in Tallinn, to get acquainted with the “RemoteLab” and “VirtualLab” projects, as well as with the novel experiments for undergraduate laboratories, to be presented during a short workshop, followed by a travel to Riga where a workshop and a roundtable is held.
+1) Intensive week in Tallinn and Riga, with all parties gathering first in Tallinn, to get acquainted with the “RemoteLab” and “VirtualLab” projects, as well as with the novel experiments for undergraduate laboratories, to be presented during a short workshop, followed by a travel to Riga where a workshop and a roundtable were held.

-- Experience exchange visit of Estonian and Latvian researchers to Hannover with the aim to get acquainted with the German educational technologies; during the stay in Hannover, also a workshop will be held.
+2) Experience exchange visit of Estonian and Latvian researchers to Hannover with the aim to get acquainted with the German educational technologies; during the stay in Hannover, also a workshop was held.

 Direct and indirect target group of the project